-But for young people the inability to do so has serious consequences.
-For them, it is easier to fall into debt, be scammed, make uninformed decisions and establish bad money habits.
+But for young people the inability to do so has serious consequences; it is easier to fall into debt, be scammed, make uninformed decisions and establish bad money habits.

 Young people engage with money from an ever earlier age but face a financially challenging future.

 When MyBnk started in 2007, just 10% of UK adults had received any form of financial education.
-Today 41% of students do after MyBnk joined others in 2011 to successfully campaign and get money lessons on to England’s national curriculum, from Year 7 to GCSE.
+In 2011 we joined others and successfully campaigned for money lessons to become part of England’s national curriculum, from Year 7 to GCSE level.

 How We Do It

 Budgeting, costing structures, taxes can be traditionally boring or challenging topics for young people.

 MyBnk takes a holistic approach to education, using real life case studies, colourful resources, games, videos and links to popular culture to bring money to life, whilst catering for different age groups, backgrounds and abilities.
 Our sessions challenge negative financial attitudes and build self-belief as well as develop appropriate knowledge and skills.

 Our SUPER methodology ensures young people get trustworthy, reliable and expert information.